Women in China: Marriage and family planning

+During the Mao era, the increased mixing of men and women at work and school increased opportunities for men and women to socialize and meet, increasing the frequency of free-choice marriage.

 In 2013, Xi Jinping stated that it was necessary for women to be "good wives and mothers" to ensure the "healthy growth of the next generation".
 During the 2020 National People's Congress, a civil code was adopted which contained a number of significant changes for China's laws on marriage and family.
 A 30-day "cooling off period" was added to divorce proceedings.
 Before then, some divorces were finalized within hours of application, leading to concerns about impulsive divorces.

 In addition the new civil code continues to define marriage as only between a man and a woman.
 The state news agency Xinhua described the new civil code as guarantying "a harmonious family and society".
 Writing for The Diplomat, Chauncey Jung writes that these revisions to the civil code complete a transition from the women hold up half of the sky era in which, at least rhetorically, China was one of the most progressive nations in the world in terms of women's rights to more regressive era of "strong family values for a harmonious society".
 In 2022, an amendment to the Women's Rights and Interests Protection Law directed women to protect "family values".

 In 2024, local governments were reported to call women to inquire about their pregnancy status, menstruation cycles, and intentions to have children.